 Thus the computer world was, for the most part, surprised when, on 2 September 2008, Google made available its brand new browser, Google Chrome, sporting a colorful and distinctive logo.

 The Google Chrome features page presents nine major features of Chrome, most of which distinguished it from the competing browsers (at least at the time): a new tab page, application shortcuts, dynamic tabs, crash control, an incognito mode, safe browsing, instant bookmarks, importing settings, and simpler downloads.
-We will briefly consider each one of these.
+I will briefly consider each one of these.

 Like Firefox and Opera, Google Chrome allows you to have multiple Web pages open simultaneously, in a single instance of the browser, by keeping each page in a separate tab.
 Yet in Chrome, anytime you open a new tab, rather than getting a blank page or the same default page each time, you instead see a page much like a browser portal — containing thumbnails of your most visited pages, your most frequently used search engines, the pages that you recently bookmarked, and your most recently closed pages.
 That last one is especially handy if you accidentally close a tab containing a page you have yet to finish with.